org-tigris-jsapar/jsapar/docs/basics_schema.md

 converting from one format to another, the line type names of the input and the output schemas needs to match.

 On this level you need to specify the `cellseparator` attribute which should describe how cells/columns are separated within the input/output.
-You can use any character sequence and you can use the same escaped characters as with the line separator described above.
+You can use any character sequence, and you can use the same escaped characters as with the line separator described above.
 Please note that if the cell separator may occur as valid text also within a value of a cell, you will need to quote the cell.
 See chapter about Quoted values below.